microsoft/Network-Performance-Visualization/README.md

 # Description
 Network-Data-Visualization is a tool used to visualize the data produced by various network performance analysis tools.
-Currently, the propject supports NTTTCP, LATTE, and CTStraffic.
+Currently, the project supports NTTTCP, LATTE, and CTStraffic.

 # Usage
 For help and options when running this command directly, use: